Here’s the deal… Canna Lily Care is easy!

-I’ve also seen four cannas of the same cultivars planted in the center of a circular bed, surrounded with low-growing annuals of a lighter shade.
+I’ve also seen four cannas of the same cultivars planted in the center of a circular bed, surrounded by low-growing annuals of a lighter shade.
 This combination creates a striking effect on a smooth, velvety green lawn.

-The popularity of dwarf cannas, fuels the development of new and interesting varieties.
+The popularity of dwarf cannas fuels the development of new and interesting varieties.

 Most find all of the dwarf cannas easy to grow.
-If you have a greenhouse or a large sunny window, buy divisions around the first of March and start them in 4 to 6-inch fiber pots for early bloom.
-Fill each pot two-thirds full of sandy soil.
+If you have a greenhouse or a large sunny window, buy divisions around the first of March and start them in 4″ to 6″ – inch fiber pots for early bloom.
+Fill each pot with two-thirds full of sandy soil.

-If you prefer, or if space is limited, plant all of your divisions in one large flat, placing 3 inches of sandy soil below them, and 1 inch above.
+If you prefer, or if space is limited, plant all of your divisions in one large flat, placing 3″ inches of sandy soil below them and 1″ inch above.
 Make certain the divisions do not touch, or rot may set in.

 If you do not want to divide the plants, leave them in the flat in a south window until they can be moved outdoors.

 Preparing Outdoor Beds

-Spade beds to a depth of 18 inches, then turn in a reasonable amount of aged cow manure, peatmoss, compost, or leafmold, depending upon the needs of our soil.
-Rake the beds smooth and water them down well to settle the soil for planting.
+Spade beds to a depth of 18″ inches, then turn in a reasonable amount of aged cow manure, compost, peatmoss, or leafmold, depending upon our soil needs.
+Rake the beds smoothly and water them down well to settle the soil for planting.

 If you do not have any organic matter on hand, you can use dehydrated cow manure with a 5-10-10 commercial fertilizer.
 Use this mixture only in the holes where the divisions, or plants, are placed.